MetaCoq/metacoq/README.md

 Installation instructions
 =========================

-Install from scratch (for 8.6 and development versions)
+Install the 8.8 version from scratch
 -------------------------------------------------------

 To get the source code: